Report Says 1 In 3 U.N. Staffers Has Been Sexually Harassed

 The highest rates of sexual harassment, by employment type, were among junior professional officers, at 49 percent, U.N. volunteers at 39 percent, and consultants at 38.7 percent.

-Those who identified as lesbian, gay and queer reported the highest rates of harassment: 53 percent, 48 percent and 48 percent respectively.
+Those who identified as lesbian, gay and queer reported the highest rates of harassment within the "prevalence by sexual identity" category: 53 percent, 48 percent and 48 percent respectively.

 Why Harassment May Happen